frougon/pythondialog/README.rst

 installed pythondialog for, of course).

-You can extract the documentation from dialog.py to an HTML file with "pydoc3 -w dialog" or "pydoc3 -w /path/to/dialog.py".
+You can extract the documentation from dialog.py to an HTML file with "pydoc -w dialog" or "pydoc -w /path/to/dialog.py".
 This will generate dialog.html in the current directory.

-Alternatively, if pythondialog is already installed, pydoc3 can act as an HTTP server and provide the documentation to web browsers.
-For instance, launching "pydoc3 -p 1234" will make it listen on TCP port 1234.
+Alternatively, if pythondialog is already installed, pydoc can act as an HTTP server and provide the documentation to web browsers.
+For instance, launching "pydoc -p 1234" will make it listen on TCP port 1234.
 You can then point your browser to http://localhost:1234/ and read the documentation.